AlessandroBrusasco/A-computational-efficient-numerical-framework-for-modeling-fuel-cell-battery-powered-powertrain/README.md

 Furthermore, a modular architecture was adopted during the model's design, facilitating the customization and incorporation of supplementary elements
 The model is validated against a Simscape-based equivalent model exploiting real load cyces, demonstrating equivalent performances with significantly reduced computational time[1].

 The folder 'Fuel_cell-battery_powertrain.zip' contains all the files needed.
-It is protected by a password that can be requested and will be provided via email: alessandro.brusasco@polito.it

 The author of the repository are:
 - Alessandro Brusasco